-IKB's combined separate non-financial report for the financial year 2019/20 combines the non-financial Group statement in accordance with section 340i (5) in conjunction with section 315b of the German Commercial Code (HGB) and the non-financial statement of the parent company in accordance with section 340a (1a) in conjunction with section 289 HGB.
-A framework was not used on account of the scope of the report and the size of the Group.
+Previously, the IKB's financial year ended on 31 March of any given year; it has been changed to end on 31 December.
+This means that the 2020 financial year comprises nine months and can be compared to the 2019/20 financial year only to a limited extent.
+IKB's combined separate non-financial report for the shortened financial year 2020 combines the non-financial Group statement in accordance with section 340i (5) in conjunction with section 315b of the German Commercial Code (HGB) and the non-financial statement of the parent company in accordance with section 340a (1a) in conjunction with section 289 HGB.
+A framework was not used on account of the size of the Group.

-The combined non-financial statement for the period from 1 April 2019 to 31 March 2020 was not subject to a voluntary external audit.
+The combined non-financial statement for the period from 1 April 2020 to 31 December 2020 was not subject to a voluntary external audit.

-Unless noted otherwise, the following statements apply to both the Group (IKB) and IKB AG.
+Unless noted otherwise, the following statements apply to both the Group (IKB) and IKB AG (IKB AG).